 Once they have cooled completely, dust the tops with the powdered sugar and serve.

-- Don’t overbake, these muffins are best when just barely all the way finished cooking.
-A few moist crumbs on the toothpick is fine!
+- Don’t overbake; these muffins are best when just barely finished cooking.
+A few moist crumbs on the toothpick are fine!

 - Allow pumpkin muffins to cool in the muffin pan for 10 minutes before removing to cool completely.